 A multi-channel marketing strategy can effectively reduce each channel’s separate weaknesses through combining each’s strengths.

 As well as encouraging customer engagement, facilitating brand loyalty, and driving business for your company, there’s plenty of other benefits of including direct mail as part of your multi-channel marketing.

 Direct mail has an incredible response rate compared to digital marketing.
 In fact, direct mail has been proven to have a response rate 36x higher than that of email marketing.

 By including it as part of your multi-channel marketing campaign, you increase the chances of engaging with your leads simply by appealing to more people.
 After all, more marketing channels mean more chances to connect.

 This also means that there are more ways to collect customer data.
-Some individuals dislike sharing information over the internet, but would more than happy get in touch as the result of direct mail correspondence.
+Some individuals dislike sharing information over the internet but would be more than happy to get in touch as the result of direct mail correspondence.

 You can learn which channels are more effective and can shape your future campaigns based on these findings.

 If email marketing just isn’t getting the results you need, you can focus more of your time and energy into a successful direct mail campaign, or vice versa.